jitterbit/dropbox-connector/README.md

 `Jitterbit-Connector-Secret` in the manifest for the container.

 The connector has been allocated an endpoint ID and a range of activity (function) endpoint IDs, from the start through to the finish.
-Because the Dropbox Connector has only two activities (fetch and put), you can use the start and end values with these two activities.
-(If you have more than two activities, you would assign individual IDs to each activity that fall in your assigned range.)
+Because the Dropbox connector has only two activities (Fetch File and Put File), you can use the start and end values with these two activities.
+(If you have more than two activities, you would assign individual IDs to each activity that falls in your assigned range.)

 ### Cloning the Dropbox Connector Repository